-Media coverage is a great way to promote your business to a large volume of readers, all at the same time.
-Especially with more and more publications taking the online route this opens up additional opportunities for global reach.
+Media coverage is a great way to promote your business to a large volume of readers.
+Especially with more publications taking the online route this opens up additional opportunities for global reach.
 It might be not particularly easy to track down the return on investment or capture all the readers, but will gradually help to build your brand within the readership of your target publications.
-Anyone actively involved in PR activities will tell you that the key to get to those publications is a matter of existing relationships with journalists – which is true.
+Anyone actively involved in PR will tell you that the key to get to those publications is a matter of existing relationships with journalists.
 But what if you don’t have those relationships and are looking for alternative routes to get coverage?
 Here are a few tips:

 If you don’t ask, you will never know.
 What is the worst thing that can happen?
 They will say no – which is where you were before you asked anyway.
 Be upfront, open and provide a few points on how the journalist and the publication would benefit from publishing your article.
 Bear in mind that journalists will receive a large number of enquiries so it is only those that stand out that will be read and potentially considered to get coverage.

 2. Tell a story

 Everyone loves a good story – especially the media.
 Case studies, recent events – things that the readers can relate to are a great way to generate media interest.
 If you can also link to another recognised brand you have a double chance of coverage.
 Look at quirky, innovative angles that are relevant to the potential readers as they are much more likely to be picked up that the self-promoting, “stating the obvious” articles which provide zero value.

 The more readers can relate to your story the better.
 Look at real issues that your readers are likely to be facing and offer solutions.
 It is not just about analysing situations, but looking at the “so what can you do about it”.
 Provide insightful and practical advice people can use in their day to day life.
 Chances are that journalists will be keen to push this to get published.